ZhangHongqi215/NeuroPred-MESM/README.md

 ### Step 1: Load the Data

 Load the dataset containing protein sequences and their labels (NPs or not).
-The dataset should be formatted as described in the notebook.
+The dataset should be formatted as described in the `NeuroScale.ipynb`.

 ### Step 2: Feature Extraction

 Run the cells responsible for extracting features from the protein sequences using ESM2.
-The notebook includes detailed comments explaining each step.
+The `NeuroScale.ipynb` includes detailed comments explaining each step.

 ### Step 3: Model Training

 Train the multi-channel neural network model using the extracted features.
-The notebook demonstrates how to train the model and evaluate its performance.
+The `NeuroScale.ipynb` demonstrates how to train the model and evaluate its performance.

 ### Step 4: Model Evaluation

 Evaluate the performance of the model using various metrics such as accuracy, precision, recall, F1 score, and MCC.
-The notebook provides code for generating ROC and PRC curves as well.
+The `NeuroScale.ipynb` provides code for generating ROC and PRC curves as well.